Financial Aid Satisfactory Academic Progress Policy (SAP)

 - Attempt more than the maximum number of hours for the degree.

 The first semester a student fails to meet SAP, the student will be placed on financial aid warning and may receive financial aid.
-The second semester a student fails to meet SAP, the student will be on financial aid suspension.
+The second semester a student fails to meet SAP, the student will be placed on financial aid suspension.

 Financial Aid Probation

 Maximum Time Frame to Complete Program

 Students are expected to complete degree requirements after attempting a certain number of credit hours.
 The maximum attempted credit hours allowed for degree/certificate completion will be up to 150 percent of the credit hours needed to complete that type of degree.
 A degree-seeking student has eligibility for financial aid based on the following scale:

 - Approved Certificate of Proficiency - 26 hours

 Transfer hours accepted toward completion of student’s program will count as hours attempted and completed.

 Students may repeat a previously passed course once.
 Students may repeat a failed course until it is passed.
 All repeated courses will be counted against the maximum number of hours allowed.
-The highest grade received will be calculated in the student’s GPA.
+The most recent grade received will be calculated in the student’s GPA.

 Reinstatement of Financial Aid

-- Pay one semester with own resources and make satisfactory progress per the satisfactory academic progress policy.
-Students must notify the financial aid office in writing upon completion of the semester and request a re-evaluation of eligibility.
+- Pay one semester with student’s own resources and make satisfactory progress per the Satisfactory Academic Progress Policy.
+Students must notify the Financial Aid Office in writing upon completion of the semester and request a re-evaluation of eligibility.

 - Petition the Financial Aid Appeals Committee in writing for reinstatement of financial assistance.
-This appeal must be approved, and the student must be making satisfactory progress at the end of the next term or be meeting the requirements of the academic plan provided by the Appeals Committee.
+This appeal must be approved, and the student must be making satisfactory progress at the end of the next term or be meeting the requirements of the academic plan provided by the Financial Aid Appeals Committee.